richmahn/en_tn/col/01/intro.md

 ##### The use of paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-A paradox occurs in this chapter: Paul rejoices in his suffering.
+A paradox occurs in 1:24: "Now I rejoice in my sufferings for you."
 Most people do not think that they will rejoice in suffering.
+But in 1:25-29 Paul explains why his suffering is good.

 ## Links: ##